What is DeFi?

 Decentralized Finance (DeFi) refers to the wide variety of financial products and services available without a centralized authority like a bank.
 This decentralization—made possible by blockchains and smart contracts—is core to Web3.

 For example, consider a company like Chase or PayPal that helps you trade currencies, take out a loan, or send payments.
-In each case, you’re relying on a bank or broker—some centralized authority—to offer these services.
+In each case, you’re relying on some centralized authority like a bank or broker to offer these services.
 DeFi is all about coordinating the same (and better) financial services with publicly verifiable transparency, through automated smart contracts…but between peers.

 The common thread among the wide variety of DeFi tools is that they don’t rely on intermediaries like banks.
 This is made possible with decentralized (or Web3) tech like blockchain networks.
 Much like Web3 itself, DeFi is: